Genetic Genealogy Resources for Beginners

 By Blaine T. Bettinger

 Description: Discover the answers to your family history mysteries using the most cutting-edge tool available.
 This plain English guide (newly updated and expanded to include the latest DNA developments) will teach you what DNA tests are available; the pros and cons of the major testing companies; and how to choose the right test to answer your specific genealogy questions.
-And once you’ve taken a DNA test, this guide will help you use your often-overwhelming results, with tips for understanding ethnicity estimates, navigating suggested cousin matches, and using third-party tools like GEDmatch to further analyze your data.
+And once you’ve taken a DNA test, this guide will help you make sense of your often-overwhelming results, with tips for understanding ethnicity estimates, navigating suggested cousin matches, and using third-party tools like GEDmatch to further analyze your data.
 Get this book.

 DNA Q and A: Real Questions from Real People about Genetic Genealogy